-Build or Buy: The Strains of Designing a Flight Data Recorder
+Build or Buy: The Strains of Designing a Flight Recorder

-Designing a Flight Data Recorders (FDR) that complies to international standards and crash survivability is very challenging and is usually far more expensive than buying one from an established FDR manufacturer.
-Nevertheless, many organizations wish to develop their own FDRs to develop the technology in-country, reduce costs, and/or to be able to create highly customized recorders for particular applications.
-But to do so, it is important to be aware of the essential components of an FDR and what it takes to develop one.
+Designing a flight recorder (FR) that complies to international standards and crash survivability is very challenging and is usually far more expensive than buying one from an established FR manufacturer.
+Nevertheless, many organizations wish to develop their own FRs to develop the technology in-country, reduce costs, and/or to be able to create highly customized recorders for particular applications.
+But to do so, it is important to be aware of the essential components of an FR and what it takes to develop one.

-Generally, an FDR can be split into several parts: an outer casing, connector, Underwater Locator Beacon (ULB), power supply, data acquisition and control circuitry, and storage.
-What sets an FDR apart from any other recorder is the need for it to protect the data stored within the crash protected memory module (CPMM) in the event of an incident.
+Generally, an FR can be split into several parts: an outer casing, connector, Underwater Locator Beacon (ULB), power supply, data acquisition and control circuitry, and storage.
+What sets an FR apart from any other recorder is the need for it to protect the data stored within the crash protected memory module (CPMM) in the event of an incident.
 This CPMM is the most difficult part to manufacture, as it needs to protect the memory from damage from impacts, fire, water, and other hazards.
-There are only a small number of FDR manufacturers, and their CPMMs tend to be customized to a particular FDR architecture, processor, and application.
+There are only a small number of FR manufacturers, and their CPMMs tend to be customized to a particular FR architecture, processor, and application.